mendix/docs/content/en/docs/control-center/software-composition.md

 On the **Overview** tab, you can see a list of all the deployed apps and environments.

-Above the list, you can use the search box to search for an app.
+Above the list, you can use the search box to search for information in any column in the list except for **Target Cloud**.
 Next to the search box, you can filter apps by selecting the type of the cloud and the Mendix Runtime version.
 You can click {{% icon name="office-sheet" %}}**Export all** on the right side above the list to export all the information in the list to an Excel file.

 The list contains the following information: